ausaccessfed/dev-portal/docs/_connect-a-synthetic-oidc-service/01-overview.md

 This tutorial shows how to register a new **synthetic** OpenID Connect service with the AAF Test Federation.

 The benefits of connecting a **synthetic service** over a **standard service** include:
-- The ability to have fine-grained control over the scopes and claims that are returned in the ID Token.
+- The ability to have fine-grained control over the scopes and claims that are returned in the ID Token and Userinfo.
 - Access to eduGAIN

 ### What you'll learn